-Concentration: By focusing your mind body awareness on the purpose of the exercise, the better connection you establish with your body and the more benefits you gain from workouts.
+By focusing your mind body awareness on the purpose of the exercise, the better connection you establish with your body and the more benefits you gain from workouts.
 It is better to exercise slowly and precisely, than with incorrect form or posture.
 Concentration on breath will also encourage focus and flowing rhythm to the exercise.
-Concentration of the alignment will also aid correct muscle recruitment and allow balanced smooth movements.

-Precision: Precision is the key element which distinguishes Pilates from any other forms of exercise.
+Precision is the key element which distinguishes Pilates from any other forms of exercise.
 Proper form is essential to ensure you gain the most benefit and keep your body healthy.
 The movements are felt more predominately through small corrections to alignment and execution.